luontola/tdd-mooc/data/exercises.md

 ##### What to submit

-* Submit to <https://studies.cs.helsinki.fi/stats/courses/tdd-pilot> a **Git repository** with the source code and history of you doing this exercise.
+* Submit to <https://studies.cs.helsinki.fi/stats/courses/tdd-2022> "part5" a **Git repository** with the source code and history of you doing this exercise.
 * Fill [this questionnaire](https://forms.gle/rQpKzRaFJJdb3ZkK9).
 Note the need for more detailed time tracking.

 ##### Effort estimate

 * 10-20 hours?
+Maybe longer; we're still lacking statistics.
 Most of the effort is in setting up the infrastructure, and that becomes the faster the more old projects you have from where to copy-paste snippets.

 # Exercise 6: Conway's Game of Life

+> You should record it on video as you do this exercise.
+This is kind of like the final exam to demonstrate your TDD skills.

 The assignment is to *write [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using TDD.* Write it as a command line application which takes as input a *pattern file* in [RLE format](https://www.conwaylife.com/wiki/Run_Length_Encoded) and the *number of iterations* to simulate, and then outputs the *resulting pattern* in RLE format after the specified number of iterations.